From

 - wrote:

-Greetings, and many thanks for maintaining this valuable
+many thanks for maintaining this valuable site.

 I grew up listening to (and singing) Milne's poetry and Fraser-Simpson's